Online Courses

 LearnDash

-But if you're set on a WordPress plugin for courses, LearnDash is a decent option.
+But if you're set on a WordPress plugin for courses, LearnDash is an excellent option.
 It lets you author your course and gives you some good tools at the back-end.
-There's a learning curve, but it's comphrehensive enough to build a course business.
+There's a learning curve, but it's comprehensive enough to build a course business.

 Like all WordPress plugins, LearnDash often requires some custom development to get right.
 Adding in plugins can mess up the look of your site, and it's rare that they'll match the aesthetic you want.
 If you're building with LearnDash, expect to hire a developer for customization.